The best independent guide to the Algarve

 Air Tap is the national carrier of Portugal

-The summer sun is very intense and the heat may be too, much for young children.
-Spring and autumn are less crowded and the weather may be much better suited for younger children.
+The summer sun is very intense, and the heat may be too, much for young children.
+Spring and autumn are less crowded, and the weather may be much better suited for younger children.
 The streets of Albufeira are cobbled and hilly, which makes it very difficult for small wheeled prams.

 Branded items, named products and medicines are very expensive in Portugal, it is always advisable to bring them from your home country as they will cost significantly more in Portugal.
 Sunblock, suntan lotions and after sun treatments are unbelievably expensive in Portugal, remember to pack them!

 Slide and Splash is the best water park in the Albufeira region.
 The park has multiple water activities including slides, corkscrews, pools and a “Tropical Paradise” which is designed for young children.
-For a guide for teenager activities please click here.

 Our most popular articles for Albufeira and the Algarve